Gammer0909/SIGMAMail/README.md

 # SIGMAMail Spec

-SIGMAMail is a WIP Console-based Email client, written in C#, using Spectre.Console, and Mailkit.
+SIGMAMail is a WIP Console-based Email client, written in C#, using Spectre.Console and Mailkit.

 SIGMAMail is an acronym for **S**ecure **I**nterface for **G**lobal **M**essaging **A**pplications